BellySyrup/stripper/README.md

 stripper
 ========

-###Stripper
+###Strippr

-Stripper is a single executable javascript file and chrome extension, that will strip away all distractions from a page for easy reading or printing.
+Strippr is a single executable javascript file and chrome extension, that will strip away all distractions from a page for easy reading or printing.

-###What does Stripper do?
+###What does Strippr do?

 She strips!
 Menus, Sidebars, Footers... basically she makes sure the post you're reading is all that you need to focus on.
 Happy Reading. :)